BDTS: Blockchain-based Data Trading System: Implementation and Evaluation

-We first analyze the computational complexity.
-We set $\tau_E$, $\tau_{E_{A}}$, $\tau_D$, $\tau_{D_{A}}$, $\tau_M$ and $\tau_V$ to separately represent the asymmetric encryption time, the symmetric encryption time (AES), the asymmetric decryption time and the symmetric encryption time, the Merkle tree merging operation time and the Merkle proof verification time.
-We give our theoretical analsysis of each step in Tab.\ref{tab-complexity}.
+\textbf{Computational Complexity.} Firstly, we provide a theoretical analysis of computational complexity and make comparisons with competitive schemes.
+We set $\tau_E$, $\tau_{E_{A}}$, $\tau_D$, $\tau_{D_{A}}$, $\tau_M$ and $\tau_V$ to separately represent the asymmetric encryption time, symmetric encryption (AES) time, asymmetric decryption time and symmetric encryption time, the Merkle tree merging operation time and the Merkle proof verification time.
+We give our theoretical analysis of each step in Tab.\ref{tab-complexity}.

 Firstly, at the \textit{encrypted data uploading} module, the seller will divide the entire data into several pieces of data and upload their proofs on-chain.
-The main off-chain procedure is to encrypt the segmented data.
-We assume the data has been split into $i$ pieces, and every piece of data $Data_i$ needs to be encrypted into $D_i$.
+We assume the data has been split into $n$ pieces, and every piece of data $Data_i$ needs to be encrypted into $D_i$.
 Then, these encrypted data have been stored at the Merkle leaves, merging both $Data_i$ and $D_i$ to obtain $M_d$ and $r_{ed}$.
 Secondly, at the \textit{matching and data downloading} module, the consumer can select service providers to download different data segments from them.
 Before providing the service, the service provider needs to encrypt the received $D_i$ with their private keys, accompanied by corresponding Merkle proofs as in the previous step.
 Here, the encryption is based on a symmetric encryption algorithm.
 Once completed, multiple downloads occur at the same time.
 More service providers will improve the efficiency of downloading because the P2P connection can make full use of network speed.
 Last, at the \textit{decryption and appealing} module, the consumer obtains each encrypted piece of data and starts to decryption them.
 They need to verify whether the received data and its proof are matched.
-If all passes, they can use the valid keys (after payment) for the decryption.
-Here, the appeal time is related to the number of appeal parts instead of appeal size.
+If all pass, they can use the valid keys (after payment) for the decryption.
+Here, the appeal time is related to the number of appeal parts instead of the appeal size.